felipe-videira/sebo-the-game/README.md

 # SEBO - Schnauzer's Everlasting Brutal Onslaught (in development)
 A 2D PvP game made with a handmade JavaScript engine.
 Just for fun and learn purposes.
 Special Thanks to https://github.com/juliohds for contribuing with game design ideas.
+XD